codingMustache/codingMustache/README.md

 ## Joke of the Day

-Did you hear about the Mexican train killer?
-He had loco motives
+What do you call corn that joins the army?
+Kernel.

 ## Daily Trivia

-Which internet company began life as an online bookstore called &#039;Cadabra&#039;?
+In programming, what do you call functions with the same name but different implementations?
- 1. Amazon
+ 1. Overriding
- 2. Shopify
+ 2. Abstracting
- 3. Overstock
+ 3. Inheriting
- 4. eBay
+ 4. Overloading

 <details>
   <summary>Answer</summary>
-  Amazon
+  Overloading
 </details>

 ## Home Server Up-Time

-Its been **1 days** since this server shutdown
+Its been **2 days** since this server shutdown